220225/CommandRunner/README.md

 # CommandRunner
 CommandRunner is my daily used command execution tool.
-It helps me to do a lot of batching works easily and able to implement some small handy tools.
+It helps me to do a lot of batching works easily and able to implement variety of small handy tools.
 With automatically generated user interface or manual defined user interface.
 This utiltiy provides me a quick way to do many interesing things and exploring a lot of possibilities.

 ![screenshot_1](images/screenshot_1.png)